 CRIM 353 The Sociology of Law Enforcement (3SH)

-(Cross Reference: SOC 353) The sociological study of police in modern society as agents of social control.
+(Cross Reference: SOC 353) The sociological study of police as agents of social control.
 A detailed look at the history, functions and duties of law enforcement officers.

 CRIM 354 Violent Crime (3SH)